aaronlolo326/flame/benchmarks/throughput/README.md

 - For token-level causality without gaps, the paper requires `window_size >= chunk_size`; the implementation notes use `window_size == chunk_size` in practice.
 - The LM architecture shares `Q/K/V` between the SWA branch and the LaCT branch.
 - The paper’s throughput table is reported as tokens/s per GPU at `32K` sequence length; the distributed benchmark here also reports a global node-level tokens/s number.

+The benchmark targets in this folder are not identical to the paper’s LM baseline table.
+The paper compares LaCT against full attention, `GLA + SWA`, and `DeltaNet + SWA`, while this scaffold follows your requested comparison set:

+- full attention
+- `75% SWA + 25% FA`
+- `75% GatedDeltaNet + 25% FA`

 ## Layout